geekkid1/geekkid1.github.io/_pages/cv_redir.md

 ## This page

 Has been moved to a different permalink.
-Link pending.
+[Link here](/resume).
+Other links around the site will be changed when I get the chance, thanks.